pushkar-gr/std-remap/README.md

 # std::remap

-A small C program that creates an "image anagram": it reconstructs a target image using only pixels taken from a source image.
+A small C++ program that creates an "image anagram": it reconstructs a target image using only pixels taken from a source image.

 About
 -----